EthanWadsworth/cse110-sp21-group28/admin/meetings/050221-SecondPitchMeeting.md

 ## Meeting Notes
 - Wait for a couple of minutes to ensure that everyone joins before we get started with the meeting.
-- Ethan and Frank explained that today, we will use Miro to create User Personas and we will also use a similar software for the wireframs
+- Ethan and Frank explained that today, we will use Miro to create User Personas and we will also use a similar software for the wireframes

 ### Project Pitch
 - Read through the canvas assignment for the project pitch and decided to create a google document to store our ideas